ligurio/snippets/lua-tools/lua-jepsen/README.md

 This violates serializability because the value of a key could have changed since the transaction first read it.
-However, G2 doesn't just apply to individual keys---it covers predicates as well.
+However, G2 doesn't just apply to individual keys - it covers predicates as well.
 For example, we can take two tables...

 ```